scru64/spec/README.md

 Counter overflow occurs when the `counter` field does not provide sufficient space for the IDs generated within a `timestamp` tick.
-The `counter` of SCRU64 IDs frequently overflows when the workload is high because the scheme is not able to spare sufficient bit space for counters; therefore, generators must implement reasonable logic to handle such overflows.
+The `counter` of SCRU64 IDs tends to overflow when the workload is high because the scheme is only able to spare a limited number of bits for `counter`.
+Therefore, generators must implement reasonable logic to handle such overflows.
 The recommended approach is to increment `timestamp` and continue in the following way: